The Role of Dynamic Stall in Aerofoil Shape Optimisation for Curvilinear Blade Kinematics: Results

 The surrogate model developed for aerofoil optimisation of the four-bladed cyclorotor enables visualisation of global performance trends across the design space (Fig. \ref{fig:design_space}).
 Each tile within the figure represents a different combination of $\beta_{\text{LE}}$ and $\beta_{\text{TE}}$, as shown by the major axis.
 Within each tile, Figure of Merit is mapped as a function of hinge-point locations $\eta_{\text{LE}}$ and $\eta_{\text{TE}}$.
 The performance of the aerofoils exhibit strong sensitivity to the droop angles $\beta_{\text{LE}}$ and $\beta_{\text{TE}}$, while demonstrating comparatively weak dependence on the position of the hinge points.

 The optimal aerofoil geometry identified through the optimisation process exhibits a slight positive camber, with both the leading and trailing edges drooping by $\approx7 \unit{\degree}$, thus reinforcing the virtual camber effect (Fig. \ref{fig:optimal_shape}).
-The performance gradients surrounding the peak $FM$ region are relatively flat, with multiple neighbouring designs yielding similar results.
-The resulting optimised geometry agrees with the trends observed in previous studies on aerofoil camber in cyclorotors \citep{Tang2017UnsteadyModel, Zhang2018ThePropellers}.
+These trends agree with the observations of previous studies on aerofoil camber in cyclorotors \citep{Tang2017UnsteadyModel, Zhang2018ThePropellers}.
+The design space indicates that the optimum is relatively insensitive to small geometric perturbations.
+The contours highlighted in red in Fig. \ref{fig:design_space} denote designs for which $FM$ is greater than or equal to 90\% of $FM_{max}$.
+This near-optimal region extends over a finite range of leading-edge and trailing-edge droop parameters, indicating that the selected design is not an isolated sharp optimum.
+From a practical design perspective, this suggests that modest manufacturing or geometric variations around the selected aerofoil would be unlikely to substantially reduce the predicted performance.

 These findings appear, at first glance, to contrast with results reported in studies examining asymmetric pitching profiles in cyclorotors, which demonstrated that introducing a positive bias to the pitching profile could improve performance by counteracting the virtual camber's negative bias \citep{Benedict2010FundamentalApplications, Shi2022AnalysisRatio, Benedict2016EffectsCycloidal-rotor, Walther2019SymmetricNumbers}.
 It was therefore expected that aerofoil optimisation could exhibit a similar trend.
 Instead, the optimised geometry appears to further augment the virtual camber effect.